ls1955/odin-todo-list/README.md

 # Description
 This project is part of [The Odin Project's curriculum](https://www.theodinproject.com/lessons/javascript-todo-list).
+Perhaps give this [project](https://ls1955.github.io/odin-todo-list/) a look?

-# Getting Started
+# Improvement?
-Clone the repository, cd into it.

-`npm install`

-`npm run build`

-run a live server in VSCode and open the dist/index.html in the browser.
+* For better or for worse (probably the latter), everything inside the project is written without 'class' or module.
+Instead, everything is plain object.

+* There are a lot of template inside dist/index.html, author is currently unclear whether all the HTML elements is supposed to be generate solely by JS.
+Will definitely have a look at others' project.

+* The page looks like a bare and fresh generated Rails app, perhaps include some styles?